 - 8.19 The boundaries of the Local Gap were examined and confirmed in the Local Plan process. - 8.20 The NDP Questionnaire Survey has shown that 87% of respondents rated the Local Gap as very or fairly important.
 Comments emphasised the importance of maintaining a separation between Andover and settlements within the parish, both to retain village character and identity and to preserve the habitats and species involved.
 It is also of value to residents of Andover especially those living just to the north of the A303 who are able to access the Local Gap via the cycle track or Barlows Lane. - 8.21 Land within the Local Gap is mainly open countryside, water meadow, watercourses and woodland.
 There are a limited number of dwellings and business premises including in former farm buildings at Era and Balksbury Business Parks.
 The physical and visual separation provided by the Local Gap can be experienced from Anna Valley and Upper Clatford in a number of views looking northward from Foundry Road or when travelling across the Gap.
-These views are protected by policy UC9 as follows: - Foundry Road: settlement views 5 and 6 - Balksbury Hill/Balksbury Road: settlement views 7, 8 and 9 - Footpath underpass: settlement view 10 - Watery Lane: settlement views 11 and 12 - Norman Court Lane: landscape view 9. - 8.22 Policy UC10 aims to add local detail to Local Plan policy E3 by providing further information on the role and significance of component parcels of land in the Local Gap.
+These views are protected by policy UC10 as follows: - Foundry Road: settlement views 5 and 6 - Balksbury Hill/Balksbury Road: settlement views 7, 8 and 9 - Footpath underpass: settlement view 10 - Watery Lane: settlement views 11 and 12 - Norman Court Lane: landscape view 9. - 8.22 Policy UC11 aims to add local detail to Local Plan policy E3 by providing further information on the role and significance of component parcels of land in the Local Gap.
 Ten component areas have been identified (Plan 9).
 These areas are described in Table 6 in terms of their contribution to the physical and/or visual separation provided by the Gap and to its integrity.
-The provisions of policy UC10 are additional to the criteria set by the Local Plan policy.
-Further information can be found in the NDP Evidence Statement for policy UC10.
+The provisions of policy UC11 are additional to the criteria set by the Local Plan policy.
+Further information can be found in the relevant Evidence Statement. - 8.23 A particular concern is the risks to physical/visual separation and integrity posed by pressures for the extension and intensification of existing buildings and uses.
+Local Plan policy COM11 permits proposals for the extension of dwellings or the creation/extension of ancillary domestic outbuildings when certain criteria are met (when planning permission is required).
+However, individual proposals can have a significant cumulative impact in terms of additional buildings and activity, creating pressure for more development.
+The particular circumstances of the Local Gap and its sensitivity to change are such that these proposals will need to be very carefully considered against the aims of the Local Gap policy.
+The protection of the Local Gap will be addressed in the planning balance when considering whether to support proposals which fall within both the Local Gap and the settlement boundary, and for employment sites in the countryside coming forward under Local Plan policy LE17.

-&lt;sup>25 Local Plan Topic Paper on Local Gaps paragraph 6.8.
+25 Local Plan Topic Paper on Local Gaps paragraph 6.8.